An Evening with Brian: “100 Talks in 60 Minutes”

 Dinner, 5:30 p.m.
 Presentation, 7:00 p.m.

 This evening’s presentation will be the 100th that Brian has given at Inter/Micro since his first in 1969, and it will look back at the previous 99 presentations.
-The subjects range from color vision in dogs, and a detached leg found in a reservoir, to pioneering papers on the role of microorganisms in pollution control, and food production.
+The subjects range from color vision in dogs, and a detached leg found in a reservoir, to pioneering papers on the role of microorganisms in pollution control, and food production — not to mention the world’s worst microscopy.
 Some of these talks gave rise to TV programs and books, but whether they can all fit into the space of an hour remains to be seen.

 About Brian J. Ford